Louisville Male High School

-Louisville Male Traditional High School is a public co-ed secondary school serving students in grades 9 through 12 in the southside of Louisville, Kentucky, USA.
+Louisville Male High School is a public co-educational secondary school serving students in grades 9 through 12 in the south side of Louisville, Kentucky, US.
 It is part of the Jefferson County Public School District.

 History

 Ninth and Chestnut (1856–1897)

 Male was founded in 1856, being the oldest high school west of the Allegheny Mountains.
 In 1861, Male was designated The University of Public Schools of Louisville and awarded bachelor's degrees until 1921, after other high schools were established in the years following. the school was named Louisville Male High School due to a separate Louisville Girls High School.
 The "H" was kept as the school's letter due to being the original high school.

 Corner of Brook Street and Breckinridge Street (1915–1991)

 In the years after World War I, Male's academic offerings included a corps of cadets and a Junior Reserve Officers' Training Corps.
 From 1921 to 1932, these programs were led by Brigadier General James R. Lindsay.

 In the 1970s, Male was chosen as the Traditional High School, becoming the first magnet program in the school district.